jordon-ogo/Portfolio/README.md

 ## How To Open 🔧

-From your command line, first clone Simplefolio:
+From your command line, first clone this repository:

 ```bash
 # Clone this repository